top of page

 It's important to note that while these symptoms are common, they shouldn't last for extended periods.
 Teething symptoms typically occur a few days before and after a tooth emerges.
 If your baby has persistent symptoms or seems particularly uncomfortable, it's always a good idea to check with your pediatric dentist or healthcare provider.

 Remember, every baby experiences teething differently.
 Some might breeze through with barely a whimper, while others might need a little extra comfort.
 By knowing what to look for, we can help our little ones through this important stage of development and celebrate each new tooth as it appears!
+Get more advice in our article "How to Soothe a Teething Baby: Expert Advice from a Pediatric Dentist."

 When Do Babies Start Teething?
 A Guide to Baby's First Tooth